-Find out about our policy on privacy and data protection
+Find out more about our policy on privacy, data protection and cookies.

-Our data security policies mean that we hold all personal information securely and limit access to those who need to see it.
-We apply extra security to sensitive personal information, such as medical details, which are necessary to administer particular products, such as our Protection products.
+Our data security policies mean that we hold all personal information securely and limit access to those who need to see it in line with our obligations under data protection law.
+We apply extra security to more sensitive personal information, such as medical details, which are required to administer certain products, such as our Protection products.

 If you have any questions about this notice or data protection, please contact our Data Protection Officer.

 Write to: Data Protection Officer, Aegon, Edinburgh Park, Lochside Crescent, Edinburgh, EH12 9SE.